 The value of the property shall be a JSON object containing a property named "target" whose value is a relative or absolute URL used to invoke the action.
-The "target" property is defined in the OData JSON Format specification.
+The JSON object for the action may contain a property named "title" whose value is a string containing the action's name.
+The "target" and "title" properties are defined in the OData JSON Format specification.